LemmySmackett/LemmySmackettCom/content/stories/general/hive_son.md

 The two long fingers on his right hand brushed the cushion.
 As a child, he hated this couch—the texture made his skin crawl.
 Now he couldn't feel it at all.

 Edith entered the room with two glasses.
 "Tsk tsk," she said.
 "You know that guests in this house are always offered a glass of ice tea."
 She set Jonathan's glass on a wooden coaster in front of him.
-"What they choose to do with it is there business."
+"What they choose to do with it is their business."

 "Right."
 Jonathan stared at Edith with the polymer lenses of his compound eyes.
 His carbon composite mandible clicked nervously.
 "How are you and Dad doing?"